Skip to Content

 • user.email ↔︎ loginId (Use Okta’s email attribute as QueryPie’s Login ID.)

-• Click Save Mappings.
+• Click the Save Mappings button to save.

 Okta Admin > Applications > Applications > QueryPie App